sajjadGG/book-python/machine-learning/wprowadzenie-do-machine-learning.rst

 * Naive Bayes
 * Sztuczne sieci neuronowe (ang. neural networks)

-Unsupervised Learning - Bez nadzoru
+Unsupervised Learning
 -----------------------------------
+Also known as:

+    - Bez nadzoru

 Input data is not labeled and does not have a known result.

 A model is prepared by deducing structures present in the input data.
 This may be to extract general rules.
 It may be through a mathematical process to systematically reduce redundancy, or it may be to organize data by similarity.